LA in action

 In addition to publishing London Archaeologist magazine four times a year, we also get involved in other activities…

 You’ll find us in March at the LAMAS Archaeology Conference and in the summer during the Festival of Archaeology we usually have a big stand featuring archaeological activities for families – either at the Museum of London or another venue.
-This year we’ll also be at the Thames Discovery Programme 10th anniversary conference in October.
+We're usually at the Thames Discovery Programme conference in the autumn.

 Each May, following a wine reception and brief AGM, we welcome a lecturer to speak, usually on an important site or major research project.
-This year the 49th prestigious London Archaeologist Annual Lecture was given by Jessica Bryan, who revealed the extensive archaeological potential in works for the Thames Tideway Tunnel infrastructure and described revelations at sites in Putney, Bermondsey and Deptford.
+Last year the 49th prestigious London Archaeologist Annual Lecture was given by Jessica Bryan, who revealed the extensive archaeological potential in works for the Thames Tideway Tunnel infrastructure and described revelations at sites in Putney, Bermondsey and Deptford.
+This year, we'll be looking at recent archaeological work at Hampton Court.

 London Archaeological Prize